craig0990/craig0990.github.io/notes.md

 **Offline:** The system should still be able to function offline, merging it's changes to other locations when re-connected to the network.

+**Current Version:** The normal filesystem should be left untouched, leaving it in the state of the most recent version for each file.

 ### Synchronisation

 The system must provide simple bi-directional synchronisation between two hosts in